DonorDrive/PublicAPI/README.md

 For general inquiries and requests for larger volume integrations, please email support@donordrive.com for assistance.

-## About DonorDrive
-The team at [DonorDrive](https://www.donordrive.com) has one central mission - to help nonprofits raise money & do good.

-We partner with hundreds of nonprofits that tackle the world’s biggest challenges - from providing access to clean water to funding medical care for children, helping the homeless, saving stray animals, and much more.
-Our clients power positive change & we’re proud to play a role in their work.

 ## Status Codes
 A 200 Status Code will return for successful API calls.
 Meaningful codes + messaging will be furnished in the event of an error.
 Here are some other responses you may encounter.